aSoft-Ltd/later/README.md

 dependencies {
     implementation("tz.co.asoft:later-core:0.0.40")

-    implementation("tz.co.asoft:later-ktx:0.0.40") // if using with kotlin coroutines }
+    implementation("tz.co.asoft:later-ktx:0.0.40") // if using with kotlinx coroutines }
 ```

 ## Extensions
 Later is being made to extend into any Deferred data type.
-It even has built in integration with Deferred support from coroutines
+It even has built in integration with Deferred support from kotlinx coroutines

 ## Conclusion
 Now, go and build real multiplatform code, that can be shared across mobile (android only for now), web and server (jvm or node)